Our Place in Space

-In Our Place in Space, we compile and select showcases from the prior initiatives in Space Science & Technology and Applications (SSTA) in the Philippines.
-These activities have been undertaken by different groups from the academe, research institutions and government agencies, which we acknowledge at the end of each of the three Volumes in the compilation.
-Each Volume highlights a different component of SSTA that contribute to the growth of the space ecosystem in the country.
-The simple and humble goal is to create better awareness of local SSTA capabilities and the benefits that they bring to Filipino society.
+In Our Place in Space , we compile and select showcases from the prior initiatives in Space Science & Technology and Applications (SSTA) in the Philippines.
+These activities have been undertaken by different groups from the academe, research institutes and government agencies, which we acknowledge at the end of each of the three volumes in the compilation.
+Each volume highlights a different component of SSTA that contributes to the growth of the space ecosystem in the country.
+The simple and humble goal is to create better awareness of local SSTA capabilities and the benefits that they bring to Filipinos.

-In coming up with the compilation, we considered the segmentation of the space economy and industry into two complementary sectors: the Upstream and the Downstream.
+In coming up with the compilation, we considered the segmentation of the space economy into two complementary sectors: the upstream and the downstream.
 Upstream space activities consist of the design, assembly, integration and testing of satellites and other spacecraft and their payloads, systems, subsystems, and components.
 This also includes the infrastructure necessary to launch and operate them from Earth.
-In other words, the upstream segment is the sector of space that makes or manufactures, controls and launches objects such as satellites, rovers, space probes and other spacecraft into space orbit.
-Downstream space uses these spacecraft and systems to deliver products and services for scientific, experimental and commercial use on Earth, such as for telecommunications, navigation, Earth observation, scientific research, and other applications.
+In other words, the upstream segment is the sector of space that makes or manufactures, controls and launches objects such as satellites, rovers, space probes and telescopes, and other spacecraft into space orbit.
+Downstream space uses these spacecraft systems to deliver products and services for scientific, experimental and commercial use on Earth, such as for telecommunications, navigation, Earth observation, scientific research, and other applications.
 Capacity-building, dissemination and outreach initiatives are important in promoting and enhancing our country’s upstream and downstream space capabilities.

 Our country has been an active user in the downstream of satellites and space.
-That is, the utilization of the images, data, communication and other services enabled by satellites.
+Specifically, the utilization of the images, geospatial information, communication and other services enabled by satellites.
 Images and other space-borne data from satellites, transformed and value-added into actionable insights and intelligence, support digitalization in decision-making, policy and governance that can lead to more efficient allocation and use of resources, timely response and improved delivery of services.
-Data, connectivity and the resulting actionable information and intelligence is the currency of the knowledge economy.
+Data, connectivity and the resulting actionable information are essential to the growth of a knowledge economy.
 Current downstream activities in SSTA are discussed in Volume 1: Space Data Utilization.

 A strong presence in the space upstream sector is also important for our country.
 The upstream involves components of the space value chain that offer a strategic advantage to those who master and control such technologies.
 For example, the detailed knowledge and competence on the upstream engagement serves as the basis for the development of standards and operations that influence the downstream, such as end user applications and the needs of satellite operators.
 Building space satellite payloads and buses equip us with the wherewithal to adapt to and anticipate evolving downstream requirements, thus the ability to customize solutions for existing and new downstream verticals.
 Building satellites enables us to understand the source of the solutions – the source of the data.
 Capabilities in upstream space technologies also proffer opportunities to forge high technology industries, with a capacity to build advanced, high reliability products and/or their components.
 Current upstream activities in SSTA in the Philippines are addressed primarily in Volume 2: Space Technology.

-By engaging in both the upstream and downstream of space, we can instantiate a “virtuous cycle” in this exponentially growing and exciting new area that our country should nurture and feed.
-The virtuous cycle will enable us to develop endogenous S&T capacity that will supplant the vicious cycle of technological dependence.
+By engaging in both the upstream and downstream, we can bring about and nurture a “virtuous cycle” of local innovation in space capabilities.
+The virtuous cycle will enable endogenous S&T capacity development that supplants the vicious cycle of technological dependence.